 Cancer can have devastating outcomes for both humans and animals.

 Weight loss is one of the first symptoms when it comes to feline cancer.
-You should also look out for lethargy, loss of appetite, and unusual hiding.
+You should also look out for lethargy, loss of appetite, unusual hiding, and unexplained weight loss.
 Feeding a pet with cancer is also a balancing act.
 The goal is to provide optimal nutrition to support the immune system.

 Cats can hide symptoms of dental disease for months or even years.
 Sometimes owners that did not realize their cats had dental disease cannot believe the change for the better after a dental procedure.
 For cats especially, it is very important they have regular oral exams by your vet.